ChapSpace/CourseConstrainSolverBackend/README.md

 We should strive to have PRs reviewed by one other member on the team before they are ready to be merged into main.

+## Testing
+Before running tests, you need to set the `PYTHONPATH` to include the `src/` directory.
+This will allow Python to locate the modules in `src/` when importing to run tests in `test/`.

+### Linux/macOS
+Run the following command in the terminal from the root of the repository:

+source ./test_setup.sh

+### Windows
+Run the following command in the terminal from the root of the repository:

+test_setup.bat

 ## Prerequisites